 Knowledge management (KM) can be interpreted in a wide variety of ways, to fit a wide variety of situations, but a comprehensive review of the literature of the field reveals some of its broad, concrete characteristics.
 With regards to its real-world implementation, KM can generally be divided into practices that capture knowledge within information technology (IT) systems and practices that facilitate the interpersonal exchange of knowledge.
 Similarly, the bulk of sources reviewed broadly categorize knowledge itself as either "explicit" or "tacit."
-Explicit knowledge, such as facts and data, is amenable to being shared throughout an organization via IT systems, whereas tacit knowledge - the practices and meanings that make up an organization's culture - is imparted person-to-person and through collaboration.
+Explicit knowledge, such as facts and data, is amenable to being shared throughout an organization via IT systems, whereas tacit knowledge - the practices and meanings that make up an organization.

-The concept of KM became prominent largely because of advances in IT systems that emerged during the 1990s and, as a result, many practitioners initially associated it with the reification of explicit knowledge within applications and databases.
+Figure C-1.
+Knowledge Management as Human Resource Management explicit knowledge within applications and databases.
 As the field matured from a fad into a discipline, additional theoretical and academic research indicated that the IT aspect of KM was typically less important than the implementation and integration of KM practices into organizational culture.
 Subsequently, succession planning, mentorship, and employee retention initiatives were identified as being crucial to the success or failure of KM programs and together they form a synergistic, multifactorial human resource management philosophy that many major companies have implemented with varying degrees of success.